PRITHIVSAKTHIUR/How-to-run-huggingface-spaces-on-local-machine-demo/README.md

 ## 1. Running in T4 GPU, Google Colab Space : Hardware accelerator

-    Choose the run-as-gpu file from the repo & take it on to the colab notebooks
+    Choose the run-as-gpu.ipynb file from the repo & take it on to the colab notebooks

 ![alt text](choose/6.png)